la2050/archive/_organizations/exchangeworks.md

     - 'http://maker.good.is/myla2050create2015/projects/ExchangeWorks.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      ExchangeWorks creates new opportunities for artists and the public through the exchange of art and resources.
 title: ExchangeWorks
-uri: /organizations/exchangeworks/
 extrapolated_project_ids:
   - '5102095'
 project_titles_from_extrapolated_project_ids:
   - 'EWLA: Creating a network for exchange between artists and the public'
-project_titles:
-  - 'EWLA: Creating a network for exchange between artists and the public'
-project_titles_from_project_ids:
-  - 'Los Angeles Performance Practice: Innovative Performance in DTLA'
 original_project_titles:
   - 'EWLA: Creating a network for exchange between artists and the public'
   - 'EWLA: Creating a network for exchange between artists and the public'
 original_project_ids:
   - '5102095'
   - '5102095'
-project_titles_flagged: 1
 maker_image_id: '23585'
 maker_image_file_name: EW_Molly_EWLA_sm.jpg